 Who are all the key decision makers in this project?
 How many people will be involved and what are their roles?
 Who is the main point of contact?
 Communicate to your client the key players on your side.
 Once both parties have a clear understanding of who’s who, it is also important to discuss and set expectations when it comes to communication.
 How do they prefer to keep in touch?
 Slack?
 Email?
 Phone?
 In-person meeting?
 How often would they like to receive updates?

 Is there content that already exists or do we need to create it?

 If the project involves some type of data or content of any sort, it is important to understand what has been already done.
 The purpose of this question isn’t so that you can skip corners and do less work, but rather, allows you to avoid reinventing the wheel and prioritize your time on what matters most.

 What has been your experience in working with freelancers, design studios, agencies?

 This may not be the most important question in this blog post, but I feel it often leads to some interesting insights.
 Before you start the project, especially if this is your first engagement with the client, I have found that it is always helpful to understand what their previous experience has been with freelancers/creative studios/agencies.
 Have they had bad experiences in the past?
 If so, what happened?
 How can I address their concerns and build trust with them from the very beginning?

 The discovery phase is by far the most important phase in the entire UX process.

 In the project kickoff, be sure to ask your client about the end user, the business objectives of the project and how to measure success, project deliverables, expectations regarding goals, any restraints, stakeholders and their roles, existing content, and your client’s experience with creatives in the past.
+Make sure you gather the information in a creative brief.
 I know that if you take the time to ask the questions, and don’t skip the necessary research that needs to be done before one starts designing, you will deliver results that will not disappoint.